guypursey/Beth/README.md

 ###HOW BETH WORKS###

 Each statement you enter is passed through the mediator (`med`) and fed to Beth (running in `bot`), which logs the input.
 Beth does a periodic check to see if anything is in the log.
-If it finds something it hasn't yet processed, it processes it and sends you a reply through the mediator.
-This reply will then appear in the chat interface.
+If it finds something it hasn't yet processed and searches for appropriate responses according to a ruleset provided to it.
+These responses are filtered according to an agenda that comes with the ruleset, which may change how Beth reacts at various points in the conversation.
+It sends replies through the mediator to appear in the chat interface.

-Currently, the way Beth interacts with the user is very similar to Eliza, and the only Beth library available at this moment in time is a Beth-formatted version of Eliza's original keywords, decomposition rules and reassembly patterns (see [ElizaBeth-Converter](https://github.com/guypursey/ElizaBeth-Converter) for more details on the conversion to Beth format rulesets).
+The only Beth library available at this moment in time is a Beth-formatted version of Eliza's original keywords, decomposition rules and reassembly patterns (see [ElizaBeth-Converter](https://github.com/guypursey/ElizaBeth-Converter) for more details on the conversion to Beth format rulesets).
+With this library, Beth can say hello, send one response to each input from a user, and end the conversation when the user says bye, almost just like Eliza.

 ###ELIZA###